clone1018/Cafe/README.md

 Another one is providing recurring coffee supplies to individuals and businesses.
 With this idea people aren't limited to one type of coffee or tea, they can bundle up different blends in one recurring shipment.

-This GitHub repo is our early business organized in the only way I know how.
-Thanks for visiting, if you have any ideas shoot me a pull request or make an issue for it.